 It is your right to fight the charges so that you can obtain the best possible conclusion.

-If charged in North Dakota, our North Dakota criminal defense lawyers will prepare an aggressive defense and help navigate your case.
+If charged in St. Paul, MN, or North Dakota, our Minnesota criminal attorneys will prepare an aggressive defense and help navigate your case.

 It is very important that you are aware of your options.
 The reason is that your St. Paul criminal defense attorney doesn’t make decisions for you.